 The structure of publication is described in ???.
 In addition, publication in dLibra system may be secured.
 Only HTML (up to version 3.2 - higher versions may be incorrectly displayed) publications can be secured.
-Secuirity mechanism disallows reader to copy, save or print publication content.
+Security mechanism disallows reader to copy, save or print publication content.

-3.1.2.
+3.1.3.
 Properties Window

 "Properties Window" enables modifying library element's properties.
 It consist of few (the number depends on the chosen element's type) properties editors placed on tabs.
-Pressing the Apply button will store the changed information (from every tab) on the server.
-Pressing the Cancel button or selecting another object in the library tree will discard all changes made since the last Apply operation.
+Pressing the Apply button will store the changed information (from every changed tab) on the server.
+Pressing the Cancel button or selecting another object on the elements list will discard all changes made since the last Apply operation.
 Values of some parameters (eg. edition name) can be defined in a number of languages - the current language can be changed with the drop down list placed on the bottom right corner of the "Properties Window".

-3.1.3.
+3.1.4.
 Property editor

 Property editor enables viewing and modifying element's main properties, for example directory name for directory element.
+Property editor is the first tab in the properties window.